 From its flourishing food scene to its famous beach and secret shipwreck, there's plenty of reasons to add Milos to your charter itinerary this summer.

 It acts as the perfect contrast to the buzz of its sister islands, with an authenticity that's difficult to find in this popular pocket of Greece.
-It's full of character and rustic charm, and while it's still off the radar for most yacht-goers, we've seen an increase in the demand for yacht charters in Milos.
+It's full of character and rustic charm, and while it's still off the radar for most yacht-goers, we've seen an increase in the demand for yacht charter vacations in Milos.

 Superyachts typically visit Milos as part of an itinerary around the Cyclades, with a cruise time of around seven hours from Athens, five and a half hours from Mykonos and five from Santorini, dependant on the size and speed of your charter yacht.

 It's easy to drop anchor in the sheltered basin that splits the island.
-There is a small harbour in Adamantas, the main town, but there are no berths for larger yachts- the local fleet is mostly fishing boats and small sailing yachts.
+There is a small harbor in Adamantas, the main town, but there are no berths for larger yachts- the local fleet is mostly fishing boats and small sailing yachts.